 Bilbao & HondarribiaSleep: Hondarribia (D) / Walking: 5 KMs or 3 miles

 In the afternoon, we meet our group in Bilbao, the one-time industrial powerhouse which is currently undergoing its own Renaissance.
 After introductions, we hop in the van and head for the pleasant fishing village of Hondarribia, where we stretch our legs and take our first steps on the Northern Camino de Santiago with a short climb to the Sanctuary of Guadalupe.
-We finish in the old quarter of town, which is surrounded by medieval walls that have protected the villa for centuries.
+We finish our day in the old quarter of town, where medieval walls have protected the villa for centuries.

 Sanctuary de Guadalupe to Pasajes San JuanSleep: Hondarribia (B, L, D) / Walking: 11 KMs or 7 miles